| Play

 football and basketball as opposed to professional football and basketball?

+If so, why would that be the case?
 I found Lou E.'s answer quite interesting and here it

-"College sports are _much_ easier to handicap than
+is: "College sports are _much_ easier to handicap than

 professional sports.
 Remember, the odds are not set because the odds-makers